 UN Climate Change executive secretary Patricia Espinosa said in a statement: “This past year, we have seen deadly wildfires and floods in many parts of the world,” said UN Climate Change Executive Secretary Patricia Espinosa.
 “We urgently require solutions and actions from everyone: public and private sectors, civil society, academia, investors, cities and regions, etc. The winners of the 2021 UN Global Climate Action Awards provide tangible proof that solutions to tackle the climate crisis exist and that they can be replicated and quickly scaled up.
 This is what inspiring leadership looks like.”

 2021 marks the 10th anniversary of these awards where 11 game-changing initiatives were selected by an international advisory panel as the winners of the awards.
 According to the UN Climate Change, these projects fall within three focus areas: Climate Neutral Now, Financing for Climate Friendly Investment and Climate Leaders.
-We are immensely proud and honored to be one of the winners in the ‘Climate Neutral Now’ category, along with Microsoft, ICA Gruppen, and Taylors of Harrogate.
+We are immensely proud and honoured to be one of the winners in the ‘Climate Neutral Now’ category, along with Microsoft, ICA Gruppen, and Taylors of Harrogate.

 It has taken a lot of hard work to reach where we are today as a business.
 With sustainability as our core value, we have worked passionately towards making changes to our use of materials and logistics in recent years.
 Our efforts have resulted in an average saving of 1.19kg of CO2e (CO2 equivalent) and 830 litres of water for every garment we produced between Q2’19 to Q2’21.
 These figures represent a total saving of 99 tonnes of carbon equivalent emissions and 74 million litres of water in just the first half of the year 2021.
 This recognition belongs to the company, not as a faceless entity but to our team and manufacturers who have made conscious efforts to analyse and reduce emissions at every stage of operations.
-This recognition belongs to the company; to our team and manufacturers who have worked so hard to analyse and reduce emissions at every stage of operations.

 In this journey to become a low carbon brand, we have made transformational efforts to minimize our emissions, some of which include choosing fibres and fabrics with lower environmental footprint, shortening our supply chains, becoming a Zero Waste company, and moving our office to a Green Building.
 We’re also increasingly circular, with a growing percentage of recycled fibres in our collection (mostly natural), Rental and Pre-Loved collections.

-So, we are Climate Positive!
+So, we’re actually Climate Positive!

 As one of the Best for the World B Corps, people and planet are at the heart of everything we do at Isabella Oliver, so we are thrilled that our work in this area has been recognised by the United Nations.
 We will not be resting on our laurels though!
 We feel even more motivated now and we are continuing to work as hard as ever to reduce emissions and the environmental impact of our business in every environmental SDG (Sustainable Development Goals), whilst striving to have a positive impact on all the people we impact, directly or indirectly.